 Mothers gain weight after the birth of their baby.
-Often times, it’s the main concern of the mothers that whether they can lose weight and still breastfeed.
-Its natural for women to gain weight during pregnancy for the production of breast milk.
+Often times, it’s the main concern of the mothers whether they can lose weight and still breastfeed.
+Its natural for women to gain weight during pregnancy for the production of breast milk and protection of the unborn baby.
 However, women who choose to breast feed their child can lose weight faster because the additional calories are used up in milk production.
-Weight loss breastfeeding benefits aren’t just weight loss though; they help the mother and the child stay healthy in many other ways.
+Weight loss during breastfeeding benefits aren’t just weight loss though; they help the mother and the child stay healthy in many other ways.

 Lactating women can lose weight at the rate of around 600-800 grams a month during the first 6 months.
 However, this is not true for everyone and the rate of weight loss varies widely.
 You would be surprised to know that some women tend to gain even more weight during lactation.
 But generally, breastfeeding after 6 months will significantly help in losing more weight.
 However, the rate is less than that seen during the first six months.